llvm/llvm-project/llvm/docs/LangRef.rst

 """""""

 This is an overloaded intrinsic.
-You can use ``llvm.memset_pattern`` on any integer bit width and for different address spaces.
+You can use ``llvm.memset_pattern`` on any integer bit width that is an integral number of bytes and for different address spaces.
 Not all targets support all bit widths however.

 ::